Vinelab/bowler/README.md

 ### Consumer

+- Modify config/app.php:
-- Modify config/app.php and add `Vinelab\Bowler\BowlerServiceProvider::class,` to the providers array.
+	- add `Vinelab\Bowler\BowlerServiceProvider::class,` to the providers array.
+	- add `'Registrator' => Vinelab\Bowler\Facades\Registrator::class,` to the aliases array.

 - Create your handlers classes to handle the messages received: